fac25/week7-seasonal-calendar/README.md

 ## Core
 - [ ] As a user, I would like to see the veg/fruites that are currently in season for this month (home)
-- [ ] as a user I would like to navigate around the website
+- [ ] As a user, I would like to navigate around the website
-- [ ] as a user I want a calendar overview of vegetables and fruit available in different seasons E5
+- [ ] As a user, I want a calendar overview of vegetables and fruit available in different seasons E5
-- [ ] as a user i would like to see recipes relevant for the current month
+- [ ] As a user, I would like to see recipes relevant for the current month
 - [ ] As a user, I would like to see more information about specific fruit /veg
-- [ ] as a user i would like to see specific information about a recipe
+- [ ] As a user, I would like to see specific information about a recipe
-- [ ] as a user i would like to see an overview of all recipes
+- [ ] As a user, I would like to see an overview of all recipes

 ## Setup